-I am a normal girl next door.
-I was happy and enjoying my life when the word,’’ Cancer’’ struck me.
+Dimple Raj (Ovarian Cancer Survivor) I am a normal girl next door.
+I was happy and enjoying my life when the word, ’’ Cancer’’ struck me.
 It took me some time to digest it, although I had a family history.
 I lost my Mom quite early.
-I come from a background where my brother and sister-in-law are doctors.
+I come from a background where my brother and sister-in-law were doctors.
 I have been leading a very active life.
-I have been working for the past 26 years.
-I am married with one son, who has completed his Engineering and joined L&T. It was a normal life.
+I have been working for the past 22 years.
+I am married with one son, who has just joined Engineering.
+It was a normal life.

 Symptoms and Diagnosis:

-The doctor asked me to do an abdomen scan and a blood test (CA 125).
-It is a report which shows the level of cancer cells.
-The report was not good.
+The doctor asked me to do an abdomen scan and a blood test report done.
+It is a report which shows the margin of body and Ovarian cancer cells.
+The report was bad.
 I did the CT scan to check if the tumor has spread or not.
-They removed the tumor which was more than 2 kgs.
-I was advised adjuvant 3 to 6 sessions of chemotherapy.
+They removed the tumor which was around 2.1 kgs.
+I have advised for 6 to 7 sessions of chemotherapy.

 Its experience and Side-effects: